thomasWeise/oa/difficulties/scalability/README.md

 Moreover, exact algorithms often can discover their final optimal solution relatively early on.
 But they may need a long time to rule out that there cannot be any other, better solution.

+One more issue is that the complexity problem does not only hold for seeking the *optimal* solution.
+For some problems, even guaranteeing to find a solution not worse than the optimum by a certain *factor* incurs this problem&nbsp;[@MS2011HOAFAJSSP] (see [@sec:jssp:termination]).

 #### Exponential Runtime